Rod Liddle: Independent editor rumour and Millwall supporters' website

 The Guardian reported on 8 January 2010 that the expected purchase of The Independent by Alexander Lebedev, a Russian billionaire, would be followed by the appointment of Liddle as editor.
 Roy Greenslade wrote on 11 January that the reports were provoking a "major internal and external revolt" by The Independents staff and readers.
-The stories about Liddle's posts on Millwall Online apparently further reduced the likelihood of his being offered the job.
-Finally, on 19 February, Stephen Brook of The Guardian reported that Liddle was no longer in the running for the post.
-Tim Luckhurst, professor of journalism at the University of Kent, argued that Liddle's prospects of editing The Independent were nullified "by the people behind a viciously intolerant campaign of liberal bigotry".

-In January 2010, the press drew attention to allegedly racist and misogynist comments posted under the username "monkeymfc"—a name Liddle has used—on Millwall Online, a fan club web forum with no official connection to Millwall Football Club.
+In January 2010, the press drew attention to allegedly racist and misogynist comments posted under the username "monkeymfc" – a name Liddle has used – on Millwall Online, a fan club web forum with no official connection to Millwall Football Club.
 Liddle attributed some of the comments to opposition fans logging in under his name to embarrass him.
-He later said he had written some of the posts that were being criticised, including one in support of the BNP excluding Black and Asian people from the party.
-Another post, in which he joked about not being able to smoke at Auschwitz, led to his being asked to explain what he meant in The Jewish Chronicle.
+He later said he had written some of the posts that were being criticised.
+One post, in which he joked about not being able to smoke at Auschwitz, led to his being asked to explain what he meant in The Jewish Chronicle.
 While he said in June 2014 that his comments were taken out of context, he said that he did not regret making them.
 "No. Never.
 Absolutely not.
 I thought about my mates at Millwall Online, God I respect them so much more than these other people, these ghastly fucking people."

-Stephen Lawrence, disabled and transgender people
+The stories about Liddle's posts on Millwall Online apparently further reduced the likelihood of his being offered the job.
+Finally, on 19 February, Stephen Brook of The Guardian reported that Liddle was no longer in the running for the post.
+Tim Luckhurst, professor of journalism at the University of Kent, argued that Liddle's prospects of editing The Independent were nullified "by the people behind a viciously intolerant campaign of liberal bigotry".

+Comments in contempt of court on Stephen Lawrence trial

 In November 2011, an article by Liddle for The Spectator suggested the trial of two men accused (and later convicted) of murdering Stephen Lawrence would not be fair.
 It was referred to the Attorney General Dominic Grieve by the judge for possible contempt of court, and he ordered the jurors not to read it.
-Having decided that it might have breached a court order, Grieve passed the case on to the Crown Prosecution Service and the Director of Public Prosecutions.
-The decision that The Spectator was to be prosecuted by the CPS for breaching reporting restrictions was announced on 9 May 2012, with a court hearing scheduled for 7 June, although Liddle as the author was not himself liable for prosecution.
+Having decided that it might have breached a court order, Grieve passed the case to the Director of Public Prosecutions.
+The decision that The Spectator was to be prosecuted for breaching reporting restrictions was announced on 9 May 2012, with a court hearing scheduled for 7 June, although Liddle as the author was not himself liable for prosecution.
 Fraser Nelson, the magazine's editor, announced that the prosecution would not be contested, and the magazine pleaded guilty at the hearing.
 The fine was £3,000, plus £2,000 compensation to Stephen Lawrence's parents and £625 costs.